NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.1 =
+This update fixes a letter-case bug that may effect some installations.

 = 1.0 =
 This initial public release adds an integration with the Restaurant Reservations plugin.
 If the plugin is active it will now let you display a link to the booking form.